alextanhongpin/core-concepts/README.md

 ```

-# Centralized Dispatcher
+### Centralized Dispatcher

 Monitor all events from different components' controller.
 Components should not communicate with one another `directly`.
 The communication should be monitored by a centralized dispatcher.
 Any events that should be shared should be registered to the centralized dispatcher during the initialization of the components.
+Events can be `registered`, `subscribed` or `unsubscribed`.

+### Centralized Components Registry

+A HTML page is normally composed of a main `View` and several other `Subviews` and `Components`.
+The difference between `View` and `Components` is the role they play. `Views`, IMHO is responsible for the layouts (positioning, display) of the page, and can hold `Components`. `Components` are mainly responsible for the functionality/interaction within the page.

+The rendering of `Subviews` can be determined by using a centralized `Router`.
+It's best to have one controller that can register/start/stop components on the page.